 A Stormwater Management Report was submitted to the Pembroke Planning Board for a Site Plan Approval Application on January 20th, 2023, for the Proposed Ancillary Building Addition Project.
 The Planning Board and the Peer Reviewer (Merrill Engineers and Land Surveyors) has reviewed the submitted application and issued a comment letter on March 6th, 2023 regarding the application.
+A Supplemental Stormwater Report was issued to the Planning Board and peer reviewer (Merrill Engineers and Land Surveyors) on March 20, 2023.
+The peer reviewer has since reviewed the Supplemental Stormwater Report and issued a final response to comments on March 24, 2023.

-This supplemental Stormwater Management Report includes the original report and the following revisions:
+This supplemental Stormwater Management Report includes the original report, as revised for the supplemental stormwater analysis and the following revision:

-- \circ Revised hydrologic calculations to account for the reduced infiltration rate of 1.02 in/hr

-- o Revised pipe sizing calculations (sized for the 100 year storm event)
+- Revised post development watershed map;

-- o Revised recharge volume calculations
+- Revised recharge volume calculations;

-- o Revised TSS calculations

-- Scour protection calculations for the rip-rap areas.
+- Revised Scour protection calculations for the rip-rap areas.

-- Revised short term O&M plan

 - Revised long term O&M plan